Open Dental makes creating & sending insurance claims and receiving insurance payments quick and easy!

 No, but don’t worry – just click New Claim to create the claim again.

-I tried sending an insurance claim but got an error about missing data.
+I tried sending a claim but got an error about missing data.
 What’s this?

 Open Dental validates the data on your electronic claim before it is sent.
 If you get an error about missing information (Cannot send claim until missing data is fixed), look at the text of the error – it will tell you what information needs to be fixed before the claim can be sent.